Cable Engineer Products & Services

 What is the Emergency/Parking Brake Cable all about?

-The parking brake cable is a thin, steel cable that connects the parking brake lever to the parking brake shoes.
+The parking brake cables aresteel cables that connectthe parking brake lever to the parking brake shoes.
+In most application there are three cables.
 It is located underneath the car.
-When you pull the lever, this cable enables the parking brake shoes to press against the rotor or the drum, creating the friction that keeps the car from rolling.
-It is just like using the brake pedal, but in this case, you are using the parking brake cable instead of brake fluids to apply the pressure.
+When you pull the lever, thesecables enablethe parking brake shoes to press against the rotor or the drum, creating the friction that keeps the car from rolling.
+It is just like using the brake pedal, but in this case, you are using the parking brake cables instead of brake fluids to apply the pressure.
 Over time the cable can rust and break.
 If the parking brake cable is broken, the car will roll even when the parking brake has been engaged.

 - Speedometer Cables

-Because the data has multiple touch points and moves through so many different areas, there are several parts of the speedometer cable that can – and often will go bad over a period of time.
-Like any other electrical or mechanical component, a bad or failing speedometer cable will display a few warning signs or symptoms of being bad.
-Noted below are a few of these symptoms that should alert you that a potential problem with the speedometer cable exists.
+Because the data has multiple touch points and moves through so many different areas, there are several parts of the speedometer cable that can and often will go bad over a period of time.
+Like any other electrical or mechanical component, abad or failing speedometer cablewill display a few warning signs or symptoms of being bad.